Asiatic Lily: How To Care For Asiatic Lilies

 A 2″ – inch layer of bark mulch applied after removing the winter mulch helps to preserve soil moisture and prevents weeds.

-Asiatic Lilies Pests And Diseases
+Lilium Asiatic Pests And Diseases

 Asiatic lilies find themselves susceptible to fungal infection and aphids.

-To get rid of aphids on Asian lilies and make sure your plants remain aphid free, use neem spray oil insecticidesummer oil, or Malathion.
+To get rid of aphids on Asian lilies and make sure your plants remain aphid-free, use neem spray oil insecticidesummer oil, or Malathion.

 Once the plants are blooming, it is beneficial to apply preventative fungicide applications using chemicals that are effective at controlling Botrytis.

-These are examples of fungicides such as green guard, bravo, or a baking soda fungus spray by mixing 1 tablespoon of baking soda in two liters of warm water for fungal infection.
+These are examples of fungicides such as Green Guard, bravo, or a baking soda fungus spray by mixing 1 tablespoon of baking soda in two liters of warm water for fungal infection.

 NOTE: Asiatic hybrids and species along with Oriental lilies may experience attacks from the destructive red lily beetle (Lilioceris lilii), which feeds almost exclusively on true lilies species (Lilium spp.).